 - Eligible students can take up to three classes per semester at any public institution of higher learning.
 However, students must reduce a high school class for each class they take in college.
 Their schedule must indicate ‘dual enrollment’ for each class they reduce.
 Students are no longer eligible when all the high school graduation requirements have been met.

 - Students should select an alternate class for each course selection.
 Failure to have alternate choices will delay their enrollment process.
 If students register for a class not on their approval letter, they will be responsible for the tuition.
 Incomplete paperwork will delay the approval letter and delay the enrollment process for the student.

 - Students must bring a copy of the dual enrolled class schedule to their counselor within two weeks of registration to verify enrollment and removed high school courses.
 Counselors should verify their high school schedule with appropriate number of Dual Enrollment courses.

-- Per Board policy, students (parents if student is a minor) are responsible for tuition if they drop a class after the allowed refund date set by the college or if the student does not earn credit in the college course requested.
+- Students (parents if student is a minor) are responsible for tuition if they drop a class after the allowed refund date set by the college or if the student does not earn credit in the college course requested.

 - Students must provide their own transportation to and from the college

 - Student may have the course book paid for if money remains from course allowance.